nfgenes/merkletree_generator/README.md

 # Merkle Tree Generator

 This utility generates a Merkle tree from a provided list of objects in a json file called 'leaves.json'.
+The Merkle tree will be automatically generated and stored in 'MerkleTree.txt'.

+The 'leaves.json' file must be a JSON array of values.
 Once the 'leaves.json' file is populated with the data, run:

 ```
-$node generateHash.js
+$node generateHashArrayFile.js
 ```

-To generate a Merkle tree via command line, use:
+To generate a Merkle tree and view via command line (this will not generate a file), use:

 ```
 cat hashArray.json | merkletreejs --leaves=- --hash=keccak256 --output=tree